gitcnd/cpy_shell/README.md

 # cpy_shell
 Linux-like shell interface for CircuitPython

-Inspired by [mipyshell](https://github.com/vsolina/mipyshell) and busybox, here is a command-line shell for your CircuitPython board carefully implementing a range of useful commands.
+Inspired by [mipyshell](https://github.com/vsolina/mipyshell) and busybox, here is a command-line shell for your CircuitPython board carefully implementing a range of useful commands and features.

-Everything is written to save RAM and Flash; command bytecode is not loaded if you don't run the command, history is stored in a file, not in RAM, pipes use flash instead of RAM, etc.
+Everything is written to save RAM and Flash; command bytecode is not loaded if you don't run the command, history is stored in a file, not in RAM, pipes use flash instead of RAM, command recall and editing and tab-completion is intelligent, etc.

 ## Installation and running: